SIV2000/YOLOv9-based-Face-Detection-in-Challenging-Environments/README.md

 The model was created using the Wider Face database.
 The Wider Face database is available at http://shuoyang1213.me/WIDERFACE/

-The database created under various challenging situations in our study are given under the "Challenging Databases" folder.
-The model is given in Models folder.
+The database created under varying illumination conditions for our study are given under the "Dark Illumination Database-MSM" folder.
+This database contains images extracted from a video taken in a moving bus at night with different illumination.
+The YOLOv9 model can be found in the "Models" folder.

 While using our database or code, please cite to our publication: